Supporting someone with cancer and dementia

 • any other conditions they have, such as dementia.

-Cancer doctors consider all these things when planning treatment.
+Cancer teams consider all these things when planning treatment.
 Some people may have a combination of treatments.

 We have more information about treating cancer when someone has dementia.